gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 ### Questionnaires

+>"*Thank you.
+Now we'd like to move on to the questionnaire portion of the study.
+Please sit down.
+You can follow the instructions and finish the survey.
+Feel free to ask me if you have any questions.
+And let me know when you finish it.*"

+- Have the participant sit back down at the computer.
-- Let the participants finish the items
+- Let the participants finish the questionnaire.
+- Answer the questions if the participants have any, when they works on the questionnaires.
+But in careful in the hobby page, spatial and verbal page, because the time are recorded.
+The page will vanish when the time have passed.
+So, depending on the nature of the questions, answer them fast and emphasize the time is recorded in this page.
+After answering the question, say:
+>"*Beware: there is a time limit for this page. *"

+- If the participants have questions in the instruction page of hobby test, spatial and verbal test, answer careful and make sure the participants understand well.
--	Ask the participant if they need a little break.
+-	After the participants finish the questionnaire, ask them if they need a little break.
 If the participant wants to keep going, lead them to the test room

 Say: